OracleCPS/aiconlineshopping/Home.md

 Here is a description of what is happening with this integration:

-A sample (half completed) integration flow will be provided for workshop participants to clone and add their initials as prefix or suffix to the Cloned integration flow.
+A sample (half completed) integration flow will be provided for workshop participants to clone.
+Participants will make their cloned integration flow unique by adding their initials as prefix or suffix to the Cloned integration flow name.
 Participants will complete the integration flow and test the REST API with Postman.

 The integration flow uses other integration flows simulating *credit card validation*, *order payment* and *order shipment*.
 These other integration flows are exposed as REST API calls and provide examples of leveraging common integration flow components within OIC.